cardanmomo/CV/index.md

 \

 <font size="4">
 Passionate about the energy transition, with experience in innovative energy carriers and converters across various scales, from research devices to household appliances.
 Focused on the human aspect in technical projects, with a strong interest in European policy, regulations, and standardization.
-Seeking to enhance skills in project management, business development, and policy dynamics.
+Seeking to further enhance skills in project management, business development, and policy dynamics.
 </font>

 ----